Koltay/osuEscape/README.md

  > Auto blocking also avoid uploading other scores by the players

  *Dropping slider ends still count as a "full combo" score

+ - **Refresh rate slider:**

+ > This slider determines the frequency on updating osu! score's statistics

+ > As for users who use automatic connection/ disconnection, it is recommended to set the refresh rate as 100 (50 is the fastest)

+ > As for users who have issues on osu! latency, it is recommended to set the refresh rate to more than 250

 ## API Usage